Tvega8/Comparison/README.md

 If you click EXPLORE on the Samsung side, you will be taken to another page that has a slide show of each Samsung product. (watch, tablet, desktop, headphones, phones)

-Tiffany: Main photo Samsung, Samsung Phone, Samsung Desktop
+Tiffany: Main photo Samsung, Samsung Phone, Samsung Desktop, Design the home button
-Khalid: Samsung Watch, Samsung, Headphones, Samsung Laptop
+Khalid: Samsung Watch, Samsung, Headphones, Samsung Laptop; Fix the certical slides and make them verticale
 Jairo: Apple watch, Apple Headphones, Apple Laptop
 Jessica: Find the main Apple photo, Apple Phone, and Apple Desktop Mohamed:Samsung Tablet, Apple Tablet

 The order of the photos:
 Headphones, Watch, Phone, Tablet, Laptop, Desktop
-BLAH BLAH BLAH
-hello team